MicrosoftDocs/azure-docs/articles/external-attack-surface-management/modifying-inventory-assets.md

 - are owned by a specific business unit in their organization
 - are impacted by a specific vulnerability that requires mitigation
 - relate to a particular brand owned by the organization
 - were added to your inventory within a specific time range

-- Labels are free-form text fields, so you can create a label for any use case that applies to your organization.
+Labels are free-form text fields, so you can create a label for any use case that applies to your organization.

 [![Screenshot of inventory list view with filters column visible.](media/labels-1a.png)](media/labels-1a.png#lightbox)

-## Apply labels
+## Applying labels and modifying asset states

-Users can apply labels from both the inventory list and asset details pages.
-You can apply labels to a single asset from the asset details page, or multiple assets from the inventory list page.
-The following sections describe how to apply labels from the two inventory views depending on your use case.
+Users can apply labels or modify asset states from both the inventory list and asset details pages.
+You can make changes to a single asset from the asset details page, or multiple assets from the inventory list page.
+The following sections describe how to apply changes from the two inventory views depending on your use case.

 ### Inventory list page

-You should apply labels from the inventory list page if you want to update numerous assets at once.
-This process also allows you to refine your asset list based on filter parameters, helping you identify assets that should be categorized with the desired label.
-To apply labels from this page:
+You should modify assets from the inventory list page if you want to update numerous assets at once.
+This process also allows you to refine your asset list based on filter parameters, helping you identify assets that should be categorized with the desired label or state change.
+To modify assets from this page:

 1. Select the **Inventory** page from the left-hand navigation pane of your Defender EASM resource.